neelendrareddy9001/frontEnd_mentor_challenges-/testimonials-grid-section-main/README-template.md

 Users should be able to:

-- See hover and focus states for all interactive elements on the page
+- View the optimal layout for the site depending on their device's screen size

 ### Screenshot